NASA's Perseverance rover is busy just exploring Mars, looking for signs of ancient life.

 Hearing these otherworldly sounds helps bring Mars down to Earth for all of us, making the Red Planet a more accessible place, mission team members have said.
 And Mars audio has more than just gee-whiz appeal.

-For example, once SuperCam comes online, the mic should help reveal how hard target rocks are and whether or not they have a coating.
-Martian audio will also improve our understanding of the Red Planet's thin atmosphere, by providing data to plug into models, mission team members have said.
+For example, the SuperCam will help reveal how hard target rocks are and whether or not they have a coating.
+Martian audio is also helping improve our understanding of the Red Planet's thin atmosphere, by providing data to plug into models.